 In each case, when the cost of a County employee or non-personnel related services is reimbursed by an outside entity, that expense (and associated revenue) is charged to the Grant Fund.
-Because County policy precludes the County from assuming grant revenues in the Adopted Budget before receipt is certain, the County recognizes outside reimbursements and expenses in the Grant Fund by Supplemental Appropriation after the grantor assures the County of the amount and receipt of the funds.
+Grants typically cover a non-calendar year, and grantors may allow the County to carry over unspent funds to future grant periods.
+Because County policy precludes the County from assuming grant revenues in the Budget before receipt is certain, the County recognizes outside reimbursements and expenses in the Grant Fund by Supplemental Appropriation after the grantor assures the County of the amount and receipt of the funds.